 Mortuary Matters & Kenilworth Urban District Council

 The council had discussed the subject of a mortuary for many years but nothing seemed to have ever materalised.
-At a meeting in February 1910, the Coroner/Clerk of the KUDC, Mr. J. J. Willington-Wilmhurst had expressed concerns on this matter previously.
-He said that during an inquest only yesterday, the question of a public mortuary was mentioned.
-The jury unanimously agreed that the matter should be taken into consideration by the authority who were in a position to provide one.
+At a meeting in February 1910, the Coroner and Clerk of the KUDC, Mr. J. J. Willington-Wilmhurst had expressed concerns on this matter previously.
+He said that during an inquest only recently, the question of a public mortuary was mentioned.
+The jury unanimously agreed that the matter should be taken into consideration by the authority who were in a position to provide it.

 It was pointed out by Dr. Tangye, the County Medical Officer of Health, that a mortuary where bodies could be taken and post-mortem examinations undertaken would be a great convenience to the town.
 Councillors, Riley, Nelson and Perkins spoke out for the need of such a facililty.
 Cllr Nelson suggested it might be covered by public subscriptions.
-Cllr Jackson gave notice that he would move at the next meeting of the council that the sum of £100 be allowed in the next estimate for the erection and equipment for a public mortuary.
+Cllr Jackson gave notice that he would move at the next meeting of the council that the sum of £100 be allowed for the building and equipment for a public mortuary.

 By 1916, two years after the tragedy at Rouncil Towers, the councillors were still at odds with one another about the provision of a mortuary.
-The main issue was money and who should pay for it.
+The main issue was money – and who should pay for it.
 Some councillors believed it should not be paid for by public money, others disagreed.
 At a meeting in April, Cllr Jackson did not mince his words with his fellow councillors, saying that he had brought this subject up over the last 20-years, and nothing has ever been done.
 He thought it was a disgrace that bodies should be put in a coach-house where post-mortems also took place.
-He said it was about time this matter was thrashed out with the intention of settling it one way or another.
+He said it was about time this matter was thrashed out once and for all.
 He understood the cost of a mortuary would now be as much as £150, and he considered it was the duty of the council to provided such a place.
 But the problem was that the council had no money, and it was suggested they get a loan to build it.

 What Happened to Rouncil Towers?